AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 As quantum computing technology advances, the cryptographic landscape faces a monumental challenge.
 Many of the public-key encryption schemes that secure our digital world today, such as RSA and Elliptic Curve Cryptography (ECC), are vulnerable to attacks by sufficiently powerful quantum computers.
 This looming threat necessitates the development of Post-Quantum Cryptography (PQC) – cryptographic algorithms designed to be secure against both classical and quantum computers.

-PQC is not about using quantum mechanics for encryption (that's quantum cryptography); instead, it focuses on building new mathematical foundations for encryption that are resistant to quantum algorithms like Shor's algorithm and Grover's algorithm.
-The transition to PQC is a massive undertaking, requiring global collaboration and standardization efforts to ensure a secure future for digital communications and data.
+PQC is not about using quantum mechanics for encryption (that's quantum cryptography); instead, it focuses on building new mathematical foundations for encryption that are resistant to quantum algorithms like Shor's algorithm.
+The transition to PQC is a massive undertaking, requiring global collaboration and standardization efforts.

 Why is PQC Urgent?